AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 ## Introduction

 Recovering passwords is generally accomplished in one of two ways.
 The approach we'll be taking in this exercise, *offline hash cracking*, is by far the more common of the two.
 We say it is "offline" because we do it entirely on our own computer, without needing an active network connection, after already acquiring the "hashed" password(s) through some other means.

+> :beginner: If you've never encountered a "hash" in this context before, this exercise might seem complex already.
+Searching the Internet for "hash" probably reveals more pages about cannabis than computer security at first, but adding "computer" to your searches will get you [many](http://www.webopedia.com/TERM/H/hashing.html), [many](http://unixwiz.net/techtips/iguide-crypto-hashes.html), [many](https://en.wikipedia.org/wiki/Hash_function) more [relevant results](http://www.computerhope.com/jargon/h/hashing.htm).
+Another tip for beginners, especially if you've found the regular Wikipedia article impenetrable, is to check if there is a "simple" version of the Wikipedia page.
+In this case, you're in luck: the [Simple Wikipedia article for "Cryptographic hash function"](https://simple.wikipedia.org/wiki/Cryptographic_hash_function) is relatively straightforward by comparison.
+>
+> In the end, a "hash" in the context of computer security is simply a value that ("cryptographically") represents some other value.
+The idea, in theory, is that two different original values will never be represented by the same two ultimate values after they have been "hashed," and that it is infeasible to recover the original value from the hashed value. ([Watch these few minutes from "Crypto 101"](https://www.youtube.com/watch?v=3rmCGsCYJF8&t=20m6s) for a further explanation and some pictures depicting this.)
+In practice, however, weaknesses in cryptographic hash functions (whether by design due to flaws in their algorithm, or by mistakes introduced through their actual implementation) sometimes result in two different values being hashed to the same value.
+When this happens, the hash function is said to be "cryptographically broken," because if you can hash two different values and get the same resulting value (a situation known as a *hash collision*), then there is little point to the hash from a security perspective in the first place.
+>
+> For the purposes of this exercise, we will assume there are no flaws in the hashing algorithm.
+In reality, this "sanity check" hash value uses a cryptographically broken algorithm called [SHA-1](https://en.wikipedia.org/wiki/SHA-1).
+To learn more about how SHA-1 is broken, and how to construct a *hash collision attack* yourself, read [Boston Key Party 2017 CTF: Prudentialv2](https://github.com/meitar/CTF/blob/master/2017/BKP/cloud/Prudentialv2/README.md).

-The alternative to this approach, *online password guessing*, is said to be "online" because it's as simple as repeatedly attempting to log in to an active, remote system, such as an email service or online banking website.
+The alternative to offline hash cracking is *online password guessing*.
+We say it's "online" because it's as simple as repeatedly attempting to log in to an active, remote system, such as an email service or online banking website.
 Of course, most websites don't allow visitors to try logging in to an account too many times.
 After some number of failed guesses, they will usually lock out the account.
 Besides, it would be unbearably slow to have to reload the login page over and over again after each guess.
 Therein lies the key concept: speed.

 A password can, theoretically, be any sequence of characters at all.
 In practice, many systems place limits on what they consider valid passwords, or limit the length of the password.
 For instance, many websites require your password to be "between 4 to 12 characters, and must contain only letters, numbers, or punctuation marks," or something like that.
 The set of possibilities that a given password might be is called a *search space*.
 Given infinite time, it would be a simple matter of trying every single possibility until one of your guesses is right.
 This technique is called a *brute force search*.
 In practice, however, we never have anything close to infinite time.
 If it took us, say, two hundred years to find Tyrell Wellick's password, we would be long dead, Evil Corp's nefarious plan will surely have gone unopposed, and we have still not even gotten close to infinite time!